nextcss/template-module/SECURITY.md

 If you discover a security vulnerability in this project, please report it to us by sending an email to admin@nextcss.com.
 We will do our best to promptly address the issue.

 ## Responsible Disclosure
 We value the work of the security community and encourage responsible disclosure of vulnerabilities.
-If you are unsure if a behavior is a security vulnerability, please send an email to [SECURITY EMAIL ADDRESS] explaining the suspected issue.
+If you are unsure if a behavior is a security vulnerability, please send an email to admin@nextcss.com explaining the suspected issue.
 We will work with you to determine if the behavior is a security vulnerability and will provide guidance on how to proceed.

 ## Vulnerability Disclosure Timeline
 We will do our best to follow the following timeline when addressing reported vulnerabilities: